Science Portfolio

 to their users.
 Four examples:

 amblyopia (“lazy eye”), macular degeneration, and other sight-threatening ailments.
+The exam is now for sale at www.dietpower.com.

 - A landmark patent for a Headline Posting Algorithm that tailors editorial content to users' personal interests.